joshualamiy/physics-informed-neural-network/README.md

 ## Verifying the dataset parameters

-Because `train.csv` includes an `acceleration` column, the governing equation can be rearranged as
+Because `train.csv` includes an `acceleration` column, the governing equation can be arranged as

 ```
 x'' = -(c/m)·x' - (k/m)·x